phansch/philhansch.net/content/posts/2020-07-06-monthly-review-june.md

 ## What I've worked on

-Four code contribution got merged this month:
+Four code contributions got merged this month:

 * [Add regression test for endless loop][#5673]
 * [Add regression test for `string_lit_as_bytes` issue ][#5672]